iodigital-com/io-technology/data/blog/advent-of-code.md

 ```

 One more thing to mention here.
-Starting from Day 5 I am using parameterized unit tests.
-I figured out how to extend my JUnit framework using ArgumentsProvider interface, I have removed duplicate code that reads sample files for my test cases.
+Starting from Day 5, I am using parameterized unit tests.
+I came across this [Guide to JUnit 5 Parameterized Tests](https://www.baeldung.com/parameterized-tests-junit-5) to figure out how to extend my JUnit framework using ArgumentsProvider interface.
+I have removed duplicate code that reads sample files for my test cases.
 My code became at least 2x shorter and cleaner after that:

 ```java
 class Day08Test {